equinor/eit-robotic-avatar-two/web-client/README.md

 ## Production

-There are no spesial production notes yet.
+There are no special production notes yet.

 ## Configuration
-Being a web client it do not have a any configuration.
+Being a web client it does not have a any configuration.